 BIO

 Martin Hurych is a multidisciplinary artist whose practice spans sound art, performance, architecture, and curatorial projects.
-Based in The Hague (NL) and Lubná (CZ), he works with field recordings, documentary audio, generative coding, and custom-built synthesizers to create live performances, installations, and sonic explorations.
+Based in The Hague (NL) and Lubná (CZ), he creates live performances, installations, and sonic explorations using field recordings, documentary audio, generative coding, and custom-built synthesizers.
+His work merges sound, space, and community engagement, inviting audiences to sense the subtle layers of their surroundings and the sociopolitical narratives that shape them.

 CV